iobis/smalldata/docs/server-config.md

 ### `"mainAdmin" = "kurt.sys@moment-4.be"`

 The first admin user to add to the db.
 On a fresh install, without any database, nobody is allowed to login.
-On startup, the user with this emailaddress will automatically have the role of node admin.
+On startup, the user with this emailaddress will automatically have the role of node manager.

 ## `user` module